Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Polarization and Spin Correlations

-The $\sign(\cos\Theta)$ factor is included in eq.~\eqref{eq:n-hat,r-hat} to account for the Bose symmetry of the $gg$ initial state, meaning that without this sign factor the $gg$-initiated contributions to the polarizations and spin correlations of the sample as a whole will cancel between events with $\cos\Theta<0$ and $\cos\Theta>0$, as can also be seen explicitly in refs.~\cite{Dharmaratna:1996xd,Bernreuther:1995cx}.
-It is of note that the inclusion of the $\sign(\cos\Theta)$ factor leads to partial cancellation for events originating from $q\bar{q}$~\cite{Dharmaratna:1996xd,Bernreuther:1995cx}.
-It can be useful to also do a measurement without this factor to be more sensitive to $q\bar{q}$-initiated contributions.
 CMS measured the $\Lambda_b$ polarization along the $\hat{n}$ axis without the sign factor, using an amplitude analysis of the decay\footnote{The advantage of this decay chain is that every product is charged and therefore has a track, so one can reconstruct it exactly, leading to low backgrounds and precise kinematics.
 The downside of this channel is its tiny branching ratio ($\sim 3\times10^{-5}$).} $\Lambda_b\to J/\psi(\to\mu^+\mu^-)\Lambda(\to p\pi^-)$ at CM energies $\sqrt s = 7$ and $8$~TeV, finding $\mathcal{P} = 0.00 \pm 0.06\,(\text{stat.}) \pm 0.06\,(\text{syst.})$~\cite{CMS:2018wjk}.
 LHCb conducted $\Lambda_b$ polarization measurements using the same decay channel and found the polarization along $\hat n$ (without the sign factor) to be within $68\%$ credibility level intervals of $[-0.06,0.05]$, $[-0.04,0.05]$ and $[-0.01,0.07]$ at $\sqrt s = 7$, $8$ and $13$~TeV, respectively~\cite{LHCb:2020iux}.
-The absence of the sign factor in the LHCb measurement does not lead to a cancellation of the $gg$-initiated contributions since the LHCb detectors have coverage only in the forward direction.
+The absence of the sign factor in the LHCb measurement does not lead to a complete cancellation of the $gg$-initiated contributions since the LHCb detectors have coverage only in the forward direction.

 Given the orthonormal basis $\{\hat{k},\hat{n},\hat{r}\}$, we can write the polarization vectors and spin correlation matrix as

 and

 or equivalently